 How Many Days in Paris Do You Need?

 Three days can work for a fast introduction, but four days is the better answer for most travellers.
 That gives you time for the Eiffel Tower, a major museum, a Seine walk, one slower neighborhood day, and one flexible slot for weather or a day trip.
+The extra day usually does more for quality than adding another landmark to an already packed schedule.

 If Paris is part of a bigger Europe trip, keep the route compact.
 Paris plus London and one southern Europe stop is usually stronger than trying to squeeze five capitals into one week.
+Paris works best when the city still has enough time to feel like a place rather than a transfer point.

 Where to Stay in Paris for a First Trip